Local identifiability of $l_1$-minimization dictionary learning: a sufficient and almost necessary condition: Introduction

-In many signal processing tasks, learning an adaptive dictionary via the optimization problem (\ref{noiseless1}) and its variants is empirically demonstrated to have superior performance over fixed standard dictionaries.
-For a review of dictionary learning algorithms and applications, see \cite{Rubinstein2010} and \cite{mairal2010}.
+Here, $\Dset \subset \mathbb R^{d\times K}$ is a constraint set for candidate dictionaries.
+In many signal processing tasks, learning an adaptive dictionary via the optimization problem (\ref{noiseless1}) and its variants is empirically demonstrated to have superior performance over fixed standard dictionaries \citep{Elad2006,Peyre2009,Grosse2012}.
+For a review of dictionary learning algorithms and applications, see \cite{Elad2010,Rubinstein2010,Mairal2014}.

+Despite the empirical success of many dictionary learning formulations, relatively little theory is available to explain why they work.
+One line of research treats the problem of {\it dictionary identifiability}: if the signals are generated using a dictionary $\D_0$ referred to as the {\it reference dictionary}, under what conditions can we recover $\D_0$ by solving the dictionary learning problem?
+Being able to identify the reference dictionary is important when we interpret the learned dictionary.
+Let $\alphabf_i \in \mathbb R^K$ for $i=1,...,N$ be some random vectors.
+A popular signal generation model assumes that a signal vector can be expressed as a linear combination of the columns of the reference dictionary: $\x_i \approx \D_0\alphabf_i$ \citep{GS2010,Geng2011,Jenatton2012}.
+In this paper, we will study the problem of {\it local identifiability} of $l_1$-minimization dictionary learning (\ref{noiseless1}) under this generating model.